For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 When looking at the gender pay gaps across the entire workforce of individual unis, you can see that some have a much worse gap than this average.

-Durham University has the biggest gap among Russell Group unis.
-Here, women earned a median hourly wage of 23.5% less than men.
+The University of Warwick has the biggest gap among Russell Group unis.
+Here, women earned a median hourly wage of 20.47% less than men.

 On the other hand, there are a handful of universities with a gender pay gap of 0%.
-Noticeably, three of these are music colleges (Royal College of Music, Royal Northern College of Music and Trinity Laban Conservatoire of Music & Dance).
+Noticeably, three of these are music colleges (Royal College of Music and Royal Northern College of Music).

-Fife College actually reported a pay gap of -21%, meaning that, on average, they pay women more than men.
-This is also the case for The College of the Holy and Undivided Trinity in the University of Oxford (-3.8%) and Cambridge Regional College (-1%).
+Northumbria University actually reported a pay gap of -3.5%, meaning that, on average, they pay women more than men.
+This is also the case for Wadham College in the University of Oxford (-1.6%).

 University gender pay gaps ranked